rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 ---
 layout: post
-title:  "Space Launches Data - Quick analysis"
+title:  "Space Launch Data Exploration"
-date:   2020-07-04
+date:   2020-07-06
 categories:
   - data
 ---

 # Space Launches Dataset Exploration

-The number of space launches and satellites in orbit has increased drastically in the last few years, and we would like to see how marked that increase is compared to previous decades.
+The number of space launches and satellites in orbit has increased drastically in the last few years, and we would like to see how marked that trend is compared to previous decades.

 We'll be exploring launch data from the [Gunter Space Page](https://space.skyrocket.de/directories/chronology.htm), that Gunter kindly authorized me for using.
 In the Chronology section, we have every space launch for the year, with a list of payloads the launch carried.
-We'll do a quick analysis of the columns we have in the data set, do some cleaning on the columns we'll be using and visualize our information.
+After a quick analysis of the columns in the dataset and some cleaning on the columns with useful information, we'll create some visualizations and answer some questions.

 Each of our rows of our dataset will have a "payload" (something that was put in orbit, hopefully, or was lost if the launch failed), in a launch.
 Each launch has a unique ID.
 Let's see what other columns we have. (this dataset was partially cleaned for simplicity beforehand)